ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 investment and measure the success of the roadmap.
 The impact of Py-ART can be measured three ways:

-1) **Growing the number of users and installs**: While it is difficult to get exact statistics several Py-ART distribution channels provide information of how wide spread the usage of the toolkit is.
-For example figure 8 shows that the main repository is viewed by over 100 unique visitors every week and installed 9 times.
+1) **Growing the number of users and installs**: While it is difficult to get exact statistics, several Py-ART distribution channels provide information of how wide spread the usage of the toolkit is.
+For example, figure 8 shows that the main repository is viewed by over 100 unique visitors every week and installed 9 times.
 Success would mean growing this number.
 Truly metricing this aspect will require periodic surveys.
-We recommend that surveys are carried out in at the end of the 1st, 3rd and 5th years of the roadmap.
+We recommend that surveys are carried out in at the end of the 1st, 3rd, and 5th years of the roadmap.

 .. figure:: ./images/gitstats.png
    :scale: 140 %